-Procedures for SCRB hearings:
+Procedures for SCRB hearings

-- 1. The SCRB President and/or Vice President receive the incident documentation and schedule the hearing. - 2.
-The accused student is contacted about which violation(s) of the Code of Conduct they have been charged with, and about the scheduled date and time of the hearing. - 3.
-When the hearing is convened, all those in attendance introduce themselves by their name and their role in the hearing. - 4.
-The Hearing Chair reminds all present (virtually or in person) about adherence to the Honor Code, and about the standard of evidence used, which is preponderance of evidence. - 5.
-The Hearing Chair presents the incident documentation. - 6.
-The Hearing Chair reads the charges to the accused student, who pleads "Responsible" or "Not Responsible" after each charge.
-(If the accused student pleads "Responsible" to all charges, the hearing may move directly into the sanctioning phase.)
+- 1. Prior to the SCRB hearing, the accused student is asked to attend a pre-hearing conference with an administrator.
+During the pre-hearing conference, available incident documentation is shared and the conduct process and procedures are explained. - 2.
+The SCRB President and/or Vice President receive the incident documentation and schedule the hearing. - 3.
+The accused student is contacted in writing about the scheduled date and time of the hearing. - 4.
+When the hearing is convened, all those in attendance introduce themselves by their name and their role in the hearing. - 5.
+The Hearing Chair reminds all present about adherence to the Honor Code, and about the standard of evidence used, which is preponderance of evidence. - 6.
+The Hearing Chair presents the incident documentation. - 7.
+The Hearing Chair reads the Code of Conduct charges to the accused student, who pleads "Responsible" or "Not Responsible" after each charge.
+(If the accused student pleads "Responsible" to all charges, the hearing may move directly into the sanctioning phase.) - 8.
+The accused student is invited to share their perspective of the incident, and to comment on any perceived errors or omissions in the incident documentation. - 9.
+The incident documenter (if present) and witnesses (if present) requested by SCRB relate their perspectives of the incident.
+The accused student and SCRB may question them. - 10.
+Witnesses (if present) requested by the accused share their perspectives of the incident.
+The accused student and SCRB may question them. - 11.
+The accused student is given the opportunity to hear all statements made by the incident

-- 7. The incident documenter (if present, virtually or in person) and witnesses (if present, virtually or in person,) requested by the SCRB relate their perspectives of the incident.
-The accused student may question them. - 8.
-The accused student relates their perspective of the incident. - 9.
-Witnesses (if present, virtually or in person,) requested by the accused share their perspectives of the incident.
-The accused student may question them. - 10.
-The accused student is given the opportunity to hear all statements made by the incident documenter and by the witnesses. - 11.
-The accused student is given the opportunity to make a closing statement. - 12.
+- documenter and by the witnesses. - 12.
 The Hearing Chair adjourns the hearing for deliberation.
 The Hearing Panel may recall any individual to question them further.
 The decision of the Hearing Panel is based on the incident documentation and on statements made during the hearing.
 A simple majority of Hearing Panel members present will determine whether the accused student is found "Responsible" or "Not Responsible" for each charge. - 13.
 The Hearing Chair reconvenes the hearing and the accused student (and his or her advisor, if present) and announces the Hearing Panel's decision. - 14.
-If the accused student is found "Responsible" for one or more charges, they are given the opportunity to make a statement and the Hearing Panel is given the opportunity to question the accused student further. - 15.
-The Hearing Chair adjourns the hearing for sanctioning.
-The decision of the Hearing Panel is based on the incident documentation, statements made during the hearing, educational questions asked by the Hearing Panel members, and any prior violations for which the accused has been found "Responsible."
-Hearing Panel members will reach a decision concerning sanctions by a simple majority. - 16.
+If the accused student is found "Responsible" for one or more charges, the Hearing Panel adjourns to consider sanctions.
+Sanctions are based on the incident documentation, statements made during the hearing, educational questions asked by the Hearing Panel, and any prior violations for which the accused has been found "Responsible."
+Hearing Panel members will reach a decision concerning sanctions by a simple majority. - 15.
 The Hearing Chair reconvenes the Hearing Panel and the accused student (and their advisor, if present) and announces the Hearing Panel's decision.
-The accused student is reminded about their right to appeal the hearing. - 17.
-The Hearing Chair adjourns the hearing.
+The accused student is reminded about their right to appeal the hearing. - 16.
+The Hearing Chair adjourns the hearing. - 17.
+The accused student is sent the SCRB's decision in writing.